macwong/FacialRecognitionPrototype/README.md

 ### Features
 * Predict faces from a webcam, video file and images
-* Choose from different facial recognition models (default is K-Nearest Neighbour)
+* Choose from different facial recognition models (default is K-Nearest Neighbour, also supports SVC)
 * Predict multiple faces at once
 * Display relevant info regarding each prediction, such as:
   - The probability of the prediction